ethannef/Parking-Sensor-Project/README2.md

 - Edge detection: "Vehicle edge detection is important to final parking performance and the ultrasonic sensors alone may not be capable of detecting the edges consistently.
 The effect is multiplied at higher passing speeds"
 - Environmental sensitivity of ultrasonic: "Depending on the humidity and temperature, the speed at which the echoes travel in air is vastly different"
 - Fusion benefit: "combined data stream would result in rejecting a false spot that would be offered with a traditional standalone ultrasonic system"

+**Advantages / Disadvantages (as stated by source):**
+- ❌ **Disadvantage of ultrasonic alone — dimensionality (stated):** "one-dimensional and may only determine distance to lower object(s) reliably"
+- ❌ **Disadvantage of ultrasonic alone — edge detection (stated):** "ultrasonic sensors alone may not be capable of detecting the edges consistently.
+The effect is multiplied at higher passing speeds"
+- ❌ **Disadvantage of ultrasonic alone — environmental sensitivity (stated):** "Depending on the humidity and temperature, the speed at which the echoes travel in air is vastly different"
+- ✅ **Advantage of radar (stated):** "radar will report out objects that are above 0.3 m" — detects objects ultrasonic misses due to its single-dimensional limitation
+- ✅ **Advantage of sensor fusion (stated):** "combined data stream would result in rejecting a false spot that would be offered with a traditional standalone ultrasonic system"

 ---